 example – the number of people that use a product in a

 - help us to understand how you use our products and services and improve your customer experience;

 - tailor the way that we communicate with you about our products and services so that we can interact with you more effectively; and

 - create helpful insights for the business community.

 - We sometimes share aggregated data with our business or industry partners.

-Holding your personal information and
+Holding your personal information and keeping it

 5.1 We typically hold the personal information that we collect either on electronic databases or as hard copy documents.

 5.2 The security of your personal information is fundamental to the way that we do business.
 We take all reasonable steps to protect the personal information that you give us from unauthorised access, use or disclosure, in line with industry standards.

 5.3 We do this by employing a range of security measures to protect the personal information that we hold.
 For example our web pages that request sensitive information may employ encryption technologies such as Secure Sockets Layer (SSL).